julianlam/feps/fep/07d7/fep-07d7.md

 When resolving the given URI, the handler MUST ignore any provided username or password component, and it MUST exclude those components from the requests it makes to retrieve the object.
 If the given URI includes a query string with an intent parameter, the handler MUST exclude the intent parameter from the requests made to retrieve the object.

-The handler SHOULD NOT attempt to retrieve objects from a relative URI.
+The handler MUST NOT attempt to retrieve objects from a relative URI.
 There's likely no good reason for a `web+activitypub:` link to target a relative URI, and there is some risk it could be used to facilitate scams or phishing attempts by making it appear some third party has access to data they shouldn't.

-If the provided `web+activitypub:` URI was given without a scheme, the handler SHOULD assume the HTTPS scheme.
+The handler MUST perform the same sanitization or other safe handling of untrusted URIs as it normally would.
+For example, there's likely no good reason for a production system to try to load resources from localhost, or using an ip address, rather than a hostname.
+Doing so could also facilitate phishing or scams.

+When retreiving resources identified by a `web+activitypub:` scheme, the handler SHOULD assume the origin uses HTTPS.
+The handler MAY attempt to use other schemes, such as `did:`.
+The handler MAY make this determination using any heuristic or algorithm the developers choose.

 Other than the above considerations, the handler MUST attempt to resolve the URI exactly as given.